qimiko/gdrpc/README.md

-# Geometry Dash 2.1 Rich Presence
+# Geometry Dash 1.9 Rich Presence

-## A semi recreation and port of my 1.9 rich presence
+## Port of a recreation of my 1.9 rich presence

+### Why..?

+The purpose of the experiment branch is to test porting to new versions along with testing of GDPS support.
+1.9 is used as a simple version that I have high familiarity with.

 ### Currently features